danicc097/openapi-go-gin-postgres-sqlc/README.md

   that ensures compatibility.

-Additionally, it features OpenTelemetry in both browser (automatic and manual instrumentation) and backend services (manual instrumentation).
+Additionally, it features OpenTelemetry in both browser (automatic and manual instrumentation) and backend services (manual instrumentation) via Jaeger, TimescaleDB and Promscale (certified storage backend).

 ## Architecture